-1. The Administrative Assistant in the School of Nursing will provide a compliance report to the Undergraduate Program Chair the week before the semester term commences.
-If a student has failed to submit the documents required by the School of Nursing (complete and up to date), the course instructor will contact the student via UM email, reminding the student of the submission requirement and notifying the student they are out of compliance.
-The student will be given three (3) days to submit the required documents to Core Screening.

-2. If the student fails to respond to the email directive or fails to submit the required documents or notifies the course instructor of their inability to be compliant, the course instructor will notify the Undergraduate Program Chair and the School of Nursing Dean requesting that the student be administratively dropped from the course and that their access to the course be removed.
+- 1. If a student has failed to submit the documents required by the School of Nursing (complete and up to date), the course instructor will contact the student via UM email, reminding the student of the submission requirement and notifying the student they are out of compliance.
+The student will be given three (3) days to submit the required documents to Core Screening. - 2.
+If the student fails to respond to the email directive or fails to submit the required documents or notifies the course instructor of their inability to be compliant, the course instructor will notify the Undergraduate Program Chair and the School of Nursing Dean requesting that the student be administratively dropped from the course and that their access to the course be removed.